frjo/hugo-theme-zen/README.md

 If you do not specify any sections in the "mainSections" param (see configuration above) it will list the section with the most posts.
 If you do not want to list anything, set it but leave the value empty.

+### Colours and variables

+This is another part that almost everyone will like to customise.

+They are found in the `assets/sass/init/_colors.scss` and `assets/sass/init/_variables.scss` files.
+Copy them to the root `assets/sass/init/` directory to set your own values.

 ### Logo

 Place your logo at `static/images/logo.png`.
 If you don't provide a logo, then the default theme logo will be used.